mnentwig/STDFoo/README.md

 * Scalable: processing time scales linearly with file size, constant small memory footprint
 * compatible/future-proof: Compiles with -std=(c++11, c++17, c++20, c++23)
-* "Simple and stupid, robust and reliable" mindset for usage and build process _Time will tell whether this has been accomplished_
+* "Simple and stupid, robust and reliable" mindset for usage and build process _Time will tell whether this has been accomplished ...
+Update 01/22 looking good so far_
-* Use of Octave end is optional.
+* Use of Octave end is optional (alternatively, use "fread" equivalent from any language to access binary data)

 ### Command line arguments:
 ```